 CID#535(pp. 55 L16-18)

-A GroupID represents a group of devices in a one-to-many ranging session, as described in 10.38.9.
+In a one-to-many session, a one-to-many POLL compact frame in the first sub-round shall be transmitted to multiple responders as described in 10.38.9.
+To transmit to multiple responders simultaneously, the IRK for the one-to-many POLL compact frame with the Message Control field not set to 0x00 should be generated using a GroupID, which represents a group of multiple devices in a one-to-many ranging session.
 By transmitting a Public Advertising Poll Compact frame with the MessageControl field set to 0x21 on the initialization channel, a GroupID is shared with responders.

 CID#536(pp. 55 L21-23)

 The GroupID is not shared if a Public Advertising Poll Compact frame with the MessageControl field value is not set to 0x21 on the initialization channel.
-In this case, the value, 0xFFFFFF shall be used to generate the IRK for the RPA_hash used in One-to-many Poll Compact message).
+In this case, the value, 0xFFFFFF shall be used to generate the IRK for the RPA_hash used in One-to-many Poll Compact frame with the Message Control field not set to 0x00.

 ……….